hashicorp/terraform-google-terraform-enterprise/modules/primary-cluster/README.md

 The primary compute instances are created and then put into a compute instance group.
-The instances are stateful and run the critical cluster components for membership, health, etc. The instance group is not able to scale and must remain at a count of 3.
+The instances are stateful and run the critical cluster components for membership, health, etc.

+### Limitations

+TFE does not support scaling the primary cluster.
+The instance group is hard-coded to a count of 3 to ensure that the control plane can achieve quorum and that the internal service mode has sufficient capacity.